briannemsick/barrage/docs/config.rst

 #. if the validation metric that is monitored is not changing -> early stop.

-**Note**: Early stopping has the potential to prematurely terminate a train even when it may continue to improve later (e.g. learning rate scheduling).
+**Note**: Early stopping has the potential to prematurely terminate a train even when ``loss`` or ``val_loss`` may continue to improve later (e.g. learning rate scheduling).
 To avoid this issue, the defaults have been generously set for a large number of checkpoint intervals and a very lax improvement condition (near floating point precision).

 ~~~~~~